IEU Council endorses Log of Claims, prepares for fight ahead

 The endorsement of the Log marks a critical step towards securing real improvements for Victorian Catholic sector staff and ramps up pressure on employers refusing to apply for a Single Interest Authorisation (SIA).

-Under current industrial laws, the Fair Work Commission cannot grant a union-led SIA until after the current Agreement expires on 31 December.
+Under current industrial laws, the Fair Work Commission cannot grant an SIA application made by the IEU until after the current Agreement expires on 31 December.
 Employers, however, could apply now and get bargaining underway.
-Instead, they are misleading staff by claiming the union is delaying bargaining.

-Because of the employer stance, the IEU must demonstrate majority support for an SIA from staff members under each employer.
-This will be the focus in the pre-bargaining phase: Reps, members, and union staff working together to secure signatures of support, on paper and online.
+Because of this employer stance, the IEU must demonstrate majority support for an SIA from staff members employed by each employer.
+Unless employers agree to do the right thing, this will be our focus in Term 4: Reps, members, and union staff working together to secure signatures of support, on paper and online.

 David said Reps were “incredibly aware” of the importance of a SIA.
 “It’s fantastic how many members have grasped this situation.
 Now we need to spread the word about the importance of supporting a SIA to every person who works in a Victorian Catholic school”.